mkarneim/pojobuilder/README.md

   excluded, neither explicitly nor implicitly.
   The [property pattern] consists of a name pattern followed by an optional type pattern.
-  The syntax is `<name pattern>[:<type pattern>].` The pattern supports the asterisk `*` wildcard character that matches any character.
+  The syntax is `<name pattern>[:<type pattern>].` The pattern supports the asterisk `*` wildcard character that matches any character sequence.
   For an example please see [`InputSourceFactory.java`] and [`InputSourceBuilder.java`].
   Default is `*`.
 * **excludeProperties=&lt;String[]&gt;**